antcolag/runner/readme.md

 Runner
 ===

-This library provides an interface for handle commands and streams.
+The Arduino library that provides an interface for handle commands and streams.

 Index
 ---